t7leeschool/t7leeschool.github.io/_pages/acid-rain.md

 will be off.

-Unlike b2 loops, the difference between Acid Rain and the alternatives (in particular 1,2,4 and 4,3) are significant.
+Unlike b2 loops, the difference between Acid Rain and the alternatives (in particular 1,2,4 and 4,3) is significant.
 Not only do the easy i11 and below punishers do much less damage, they are all minus on hit, whereas Acid Rain gives good oki.
 So learning Acid Rain is a higher priority than learning b2 loops.